Seeking Zephyr Alternatives? Discover the TOP 10 Best Test Management Tools in 2024

 About Zephyr

-Zephyr Squad is a test case management tool by Smartbear company.
+Zephyr Squad is a test management software by Smartbear company.
 The plugin seamlessly integrates with Jira.
 It offers comprehensive features for test case management, test execution, and reporting.

 Smartbear presents two separate test management solutions for Jira.
 Zephyr Squad is for teams planning and executing tests within one Jira project.
 On the other hand, there’s the Zephyr Scale app dedicated to teams that test across multiple Jira projects.

-Is Zephyr a good tool?
+Is Zephyr a good test case management software?
 Pros of using Zephyr for testing

 Zephyr has earned the trust of numerous QA engineers worldwide.
 The plugin is designed to support Agile development methodologies, providing features like burndown charts, test boards, and integration with popular Agile frameworks.